leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 You are now in a directory of [SEASON_DATA_CACHE.json] files, allowing you to relive past No Man's Sky Expeditions as they were when they were released.
 Introduced with the Expeditions update, this mode features a series of time-limited events that begin at a fixed point in the universe.
 This allows the community to "embark on a shared journey".
 Each expedition is built around a series of milestones.
 These objectives can be achieved in any order, allowing players to obtain specific rewards, meet other players and experiment with different ways of playing.

-Here is the directory of the **REDUX versions of Expeditions**, the latest stable versions offered by HelloGames.
-Although the first versions are stored in the [PastVersionExp 01-08 NoRedux] directory.

-**It is preferable to load the Redux versions.
-The content is almost identical and the rewards are strictly the same.**
+> [!NOTE]

-<b>Progression through the stages preserved so that rewards can only be obtained when the objectives have been reached in order to earn them ...
+> <b>Progression through the stages preserved so that rewards can only be obtained when the objectives have been reached in order to earn them ...
 After all, we're hero explorers! </b>
 <i>We are Brave and Fearless Hero Travellers ...
 No need for CheatMode</i>

+Here is the directory of the **REDUX versions of Expeditions**.
+I've opted for the Redux versions because they're more recent and less likely to have bugs as a result of updates made by HelloGames since their release.

+Although the first versions are stored in the [PastVersionExp 01-08 NoRedux] directory but they are only partially kept up to date.

 # How do you do this?
 - First, set your game software to "Offline".
 <sup>(Steam and GoG have an Offline mode) (worst case scenario: cut the wifi or network)</sup>